AlexandreDecan/sismic/docs/advancedtopics/integrate_code.rst

 Essentially, the stopwatch simply displays a value, representing the elapsed time (expressed in seconds), which is initially 0.
 By clicking on the *start* button the stopwatch starts running.
 When clicking on *stop*, the stopwatch stops running.
 By using *split*, the time being displayed is temporarily frozen, although the stopwatch continues to run.
 Clicking on *unsplit* while continue to display the actual elapsed time. *reset* will restart from 0, and *quit* will quit the stopwatch application.

-All the source code and YAML files  for this example, discussed in more detail below, is available in the *examples* directory of SISMIC’s repository.
+All the source code and YAML files  for this example, discussed in more detail below, is available in the *examples* directory of Sismic’s repository.

 In a nutshell, the stopwatch is a timer than can start, stop and reset.
 It also provides a split time feature and a display.